daniel-marcus/md2pdf/README.md

 md2pdf [--raw] yourfile.md
 ```

-The generated `.pdf` file will be saved in directory of the source file.
-If the command is run with a `--raw` flag, the output will be a `.tex` or a `.typ` file, depending on the used template.
+The generated `.pdf` file will be saved in the directory of the source file.
+If the command is run with the `--raw` flag, the output will be a `.tex` or a `.typ` file, depending on the template used.

 ## Configuration